Shooter attacked CDC headquarters to protest COVID-19 vaccines

 Years of false rhetoric about vaccines was bound to “take a toll on people’s mental health,” and “leads to violence,” said Tim Young, a CDC employee who retired in April.

-Contributors include Michelle R. Smith in Providence, Rhode Island, and Amanda Seitz in Washington, D.C.
+Contributors include Michelle R. Smith in Providence, Rhode Island; Amanda Seitz in Washington, D.C.; and Kate Brumback in Atlanta.